Using the power of technology for a good cause

 The project brought some unique challenges, such as limiting fraud as well as maintaining a healthy balance between the supply of donors and the capacity of farmers.
 In addition, due to the language barrier and failing internet connection, it was sometimes complicated to explain the workings of the app.

 The insights from the user tests are included in the further development of the app.
 At this moment, for example, the settlement of payments with local supervisors is being resolved.

 The app is now being beta tested with farmers, selected donors along with Dept, and will soon be available for everyone to donate.
-The beta version currently covers 80 hectares.
-Next year that will be increased to approximately 50% of the Dodoma region, an area the size of the Netherlands.
+The beta version currently covers 80 hectares and that size will significantly increase in 2019.
+For example, in Kenia alone, the bunds technique already turned 1600 hectares green.
+With the app, this will expand even further in both Kenia and Tanzania.
+Moreover, apart from the ‘bunds technique’, Justdiggit uses Kiskihai (Farmer Managed Natural Regeneration) to turn Dodoma, an area half the size of The Netherlands, green.

 A project with everything in it